 DRP Program: Request for Nominations

 - Departments are encouraged to nominate only one candidate for this award.
-If multiple candidates are nominated, the Chair or Dean will be contacted to rank order (no ties) candidates.
+If multiple candidates are nominated, the Chair or Dean will be contacted to rank order candidates (no ties).
 Nominations from "centers" will not be accepted; nominations must be submitted from a faculty member's home department.

 - Recipients receive a one-time award of $10,000, less applicable taxes, by direct deposit.

-- Awardees will be recognized at the annual Faculty Awards program, which is generally scheduled in the late spring.
+- Awardees will be recognized at the annual Faculty Awards Dinner, which is generally scheduled in the late spring.

 - Recipients of this award are entitled to use the title "Distinguished Research Professor" throughout their subsequent employment at FSU or until that title is surpassed through the receipt of the Robert O. Lawton Distinguished Professor Award or the Daisy Parker Flory Award.